Thomas Lengauer: Activities, awards, and honours

 Lengauer was a cofounder of the Conference Series European Symposium on Algorithms (ESA, 1993) and European Symposium on Computational Biology (ECCB, 2002).
 He was a member of the steering committee of the International Conference on Research in Computational Biology (RECOMB) from its inception in 1997 until 2010.
 He is a founding member of the International Society for Computational Biology (ISCB) and in 2014 became Vice President of this Society.
-He was elected as a Fellow of the ISCB in 2015.
+He was elected as a Fellow of the ISCB in 2015 and Fellow of the ACM in 2021.
 From January 2018 to January 2021 Lengauer was President of the ISCB.

 In 2003, Lengauer was awarded the Konrad Zuse Medal, the highest award of the Gesellschaft für Informatik (German Informatics Society), as well as the Karl-Heinz-Beckurts Award.
 In 2010 he was awarded the AIDS Research Award of the Heinz-Ansmann Foundation, together with Rolf Kaiser and Marc Oette.
 In 2014 he received the Hector Science Award.

 Lengauer has been a member of the German National Academy of Sciences Leopoldina since 2003.
-In 2006 he became the Speaker of the Section on Information Sciences of this Academy, in 2013 the Speaker of its Class of Natural Sciences, and in 2015 a Member of the Presidium of the Academy.
+In 2006 he became the Speaker of the Section on Information Sciences of this Academy, in 2013 the Speaker of its Class of Natural Sciences, in 2015 a Member of the Presidium, and in 2025 Vice President of the Academy.

 Lengauer has also been a member of acatech, the German Academy of Science and Engineering, since 2007 and of Academia Europaea since 2010.